AARAMBH12/Document-Editor/README.md

 - POST `/uploadDoc` — save document content (body: `{ userId, docId, content }`)
 - POST `/deleteDoc` — delete a document (body: `{ userId, docId }`)

-Notes & best practices
-- Do not commit secrets — `.env` is added to `.gitignore`.
-- `node_modules` should not be tracked; the repository was cleaned to untrack them in the tip.
-- Use `apiFetch` (see `frontend/src/Helper.js`) — it sets `Accept: application/json` and gives detailed errors.

-Contributing
-- Fork the repo, implement changes on feature branches, and open a PR to `main`.
-Include a clear description and, if applicable, screenshots.

-License
-- Add a license of your choice (e.g., MIT) to the repository.

-Contact
-- Open an issue or reach out to the maintainer listed on the repository.

----

-If you'd like, I can:
-- Add a `CONTRIBUTING.md` and `LICENSE` file
-- Add short `backend/README.md` and `frontend/README.md` with per-service instructions
-- Remove the root `.env` placeholder from the tip